LibCity/Bigscity-LibCity/readme.md

 [HomePage](https://libtraffic.github.io/Bigscity-LibTraffic-Website)|[Docs](https://bigscity-libtraffic-docs.readthedocs.io/en/latest/index.html)|[Datasets](https://github.com/LibTraffic/Bigscity-LibTraffic-Datasets)|[Paper List](https://github.com/LibTraffic/Bigscity-LibTraffic-Paper) |[中文版](https://github.com/LibTraffic/Bigscity-LibTraffic/blob/master/readme_zh.md)

-LibTraffic is a unified, flexible and comprehensive traffic prediction library, which  provides researchers with a credibly experimental tool and a convenient development framework.
-Our library is implemented based on PyTorch, and includes all the necessary steps or components related to traffic prediction into a systematic pipeline.
+LibTraffic is a unified, comprehensive, and extensible library, which provides researchers with a credible experimental tool and a convenient development framework in the traffic prediction field.
+Our library is implemented based on PyTorch and includes all the necessary steps or components related to traffic prediction into a systematic pipeline, allowing researchers to conduct comprehensive experiments.
+Our library will contribute to the standardization and reproducibility in the field of traffic prediction.

 LibTraffic currently supports the following tasks: